machineware-gmbh/vcml/doc/logging.md

 | `print_source`      | Print the source location of the log call | `false` |
 | `print_backtrace`   | Print backtraces for logged reports       | `true`  |

-It is also possible to create your own publisher if you need to process MWR log messages in a customizable way.
+It is also possible to create your own publisher if you need to process libmwr log messages in a customizable way.
 To define a custom logger, derive from `mwr::publisher` and override `mwr::publisher::publish`: